How to provide fact-based feedback to unsuccessful agencies in a pitch

-One of the things that constantly amazes me is the response I get when presenting feedback to agencies following a pitch.
-It seems from the reactions to our debriefing report and process, that this is an area that is often overlooked or at least handled badly by marketers and apparently by many other consultants.
+One of the things that constantly amazes me is the response I get when presenting pitch feedback to agencies following a tender.
+It seems, from the reactions to our debriefing report and process, that this is an area that is often overlooked or at least handled badly by marketers and apparently by many other consultants.

-In my fifteen years as a copywriter and creative director in agencies, and especially the last five years at JWT, I was heavily involved in new business pitches and remember how vague the feedback often was post pitch.
-Terms like “your strategy / creative was not strong” and when you probed to understand the responses became even less clear and less helpful in understanding and improving the way we work.
+I was heavily involved in new business pitches in my fifteen years as a copywriter and creative director in agencies, especially the last five years at JWT.
+I remember how vague the feedback often was post-pitch.
+Terms like “your strategy / creative was not strong,” and when you probed to understand, the responses became even less clear and less helpful in understanding and improving how we work.

-My belief is that if an agency is willing to participate in your selection process, then the least you should do is be open, honest and thorough in providing them with feedback if they are unsuccessful.
+If an agency is willing to participate in your selection process, then the least you should do is be open, honest and thorough in providing feedback if they are unsuccessful.

 The purpose of providing this feedback is to: